NicoletFEAR/Tutorials/Programming201.md

 - You have to research and code a new command that will use a button to activate the motor
 - It needs to happen during Teleop

+11. Make sure you commit and push your changes to a repository!
+We will be using this ExampleSubsystem in our next class.

 ### Example using Xbox buttons
 Note: copied from ExampleCommand.java and renamed.
 Comments removed.